SheaRogers/SheaRogers.github.io/who-i-am.md

 ---
 layout: post
-title: Generic
+title: Who I am
-description: Lorem ipsum dolor est
+description: More about me as a human
-image: assets/images/pic11.jpg
+image: assets/images/who-i-am.jpg
 nav-menu: true
 ---